SixArm/zsh-config/README.md

   * `zshenv.d/programs` is for configuring environment programs via environment variables, such as `$EDITOR`, `$PAGER`, etc.

-  * `zshenv.d/settings` is for Z shell settings, such as for completion, histor, etc.
+  * `zshenv.d/settings` is for Z shell settings, such as for completion, history, etc.

   * `zshrc.d/aliases` is for aliases, such as `g` for `git`, `now` for printing the current time, etc.